dylanfisher/forest/README.md

 - [ ] add an option to repeater field to allow adjusting number of fields in each repeated set.
 - [ ] remove font-awesome dependency from simplemde markdown editor

-Generators
-- [ ] add ability to skip block_record creation when creating new scaffold that doesn't need to support blocks

 Pages
 - [ ] proper drafting/publishing permissions for drafted/published pages
 - [ ] better page versioning, page history navigation, restore content blocks with page version

 Blocks
-- [ ] add a built-in column UI for selecting column width, column offset (and maybe also column alignment and column pull)
 - [ ] add a duplicate block button to make adding additional blocks of the same type quicker and easier
 - [ ] is it possible to add the ability to create blocks within nested forms?
 - [ ] minimum and maximum blocks per layout